Touch the Sun (TV series): Launch

-The premiere screening of Devil’s Hill was introduced by The Hon.
+The premiere screening of Devil's Hill was introduced by The Hon.
 Peter Rae, MHA, the Tasmanian Minister for Education and the Arts, at the University of Tasmania on Wednesday, 13 April 1988.
-Attending the screening were: Dr Patricia Edgar; Graeme Foster, the Tasmanian representative on the ACTF Board; Esben Storm, the director of Devil’s Hill; the child stars of the film, Alexander Jacobs, Cameron Atkins, Jane McArthur and Emma Pugh; crew members, educationalists; and the media.
+Attending the screening were: Dr Patricia Edgar; Graeme Foster, the Tasmanian representative on the ACTF Board; director, Esben Storm; the child stars of the film, Alexander Jacobs, Cameron Atkins, Jane McArthur and Emma Pugh; crew members, educationalists; and the media.